Background pattern

 5. Storage of Zomacton

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

-1. What is Zomacton and what is it used for
+1. What Zomacton is and what it is used for

-Zomacton is indicated for long-term treatment of:
+Zomacton is indicated for the long-term treatment of:

 • Children with short stature due to insufficient production of growth hormone